-Assembly Bill 118 (Núñez, Chapter 750, Statutes of 2007) created the Alternative and Renewable Fuel and Vehicle Technology Program (ARFVTP).
+Assembly Bill 118 (Núñez, Chapter 750, Statutes of 2007) created the Clean Transportation Program Alternative and Renewable Fuel and Vehicle Technology Program (ARFVTP).
 This statute, amended by Assembly Bill 109 (Núñez, Chapter 313, Statutes of 2008) and later by Assembly Bill 8 (Perea, Chapter 401, Statues of 2013), authorizes the California Energy Commission (Energy Commission) to "develop and deploy innovative technologies that transform California's fuel and vehicle types to help attain the state's climate change policies."

-Assembly Bill 8 extends funding for ARFVTP until January 1, 2024 and specifies that the Energy Commission allocate up to \$20 million per year (or up to 20 percent of each fiscal year's funds) in funding for hydrogen station development until at least 100 stations are operational.
-The Energy Commission has an annual program budget of approximately \$100 million and provides financial support for projects that:
+Assembly Bill 126 (Reyes, Chapter 319, Statutes of 2023) re-authorized the Clean Transportation Program through July 1, 2035 and specifies that the Energy Commission allocate 15 percent of the funds appropriated by the Legislature to deploy hydrogen fueling stations until there is a sufficient network to support hydrogen vehicles.
+8 extends funding for ARFVTP until January 1, 2024 and specifies that the Energy Commission allocate up to \$20 million per year (or up to 20 percent of each fiscal year's funds) in funding for hydrogen station development until at least 100 stations are operational.
+The Clean Transportation Program Energy Commission has an annual program budget of approximately \$100 million and provides financial support for projects that:

-- Develop and improve alternative and renewable low-carbon fuels; - Optimize alternative and renewable fuels for existing and developing engine technologies; - Produce alternative and renewable low-carbon fuels in California;
+- Develop and deploy zero-emission technology and fuels in the marketplace where feasible and near-zero-emission technology and fuels elsewhere. - Produce alternative and renewable low-carbon fuels in California.

-- Decrease, on a full fuel cycle basis, the overall impact and carbon footprint of alternative and renewable fuels and increase sustainability; - Expand fuel infrastructure, fueling stations, and equipment; - Improve light-, medium-, and heavy-duty vehicle technologies; - Retrofit medium- and heavy-duty on-road and non-road vehicle fleets; - Expand infrastructure connected with existing fleets, public transit, and transportation corridors; and - Establish workforce training programs, conduct public education and promotion, and create technology centers.
+- Deploy zero-emission fuel infrastructure, fueling stations, and equipment where feasible and near-zero-emission fuel infrastructure, fueling stations, and equipment elsewhere. - Establish workforce training programs and conduct public outreach on the benefits of alternative transportation fuels and vehicle technologies. - Develop and improve alternative and renewable low-carbon fuels; - Optimize alternative and renewable fuels for existing and developing enginetechnologies; - Produce alternative and renewable low-carbon fuels in California; - Decrease, on a full fuel cycle basis, the overall impact and carbon footprint of alternative and renewable fuels and increase sustainability: - Expand fuel infrastructure, fueling stations, and equipment; - Improve light-, medium-, and heavy-duty vehicle technologies; - Retrofit medium- and heavy-duty on-road and non-road vehicle fleets; - Expand infrastructure connected with existing fleets, public transit, and transportation corridors; and - Establish workforce training programs, conduct public education and promotion, and create technology centers.